 - There must be a real access road – it was pretty obvious that not much of anyone drove over the road we’d just travelled.

 But, just to remind us of our folly, lie one more obstacle, just as we rounded the bend where we could see the beginning of a wider gravel road.
 A creek with rough banks sat between us and salvation.
 After a thorough inspection of the creekbed, we managed to gun the car through, and roared down the road in the hopes of making it to the Painted Hills before sunset.

-Unfortunately, we were unsuccessful in our quest, but did manage to see some similar rock formations while driving down the gravel road (that at this point seemed like an interstate highway), so it wasn’t a total wash.
+Unfortunately, we didn’t quite make it, but did manage to see some similar rock formations while driving down the gravel road (that at this point seemed like an interstate highway), so it wasn’t a total wash.

 Later that night, we finally rolled into Prineville, found ourselves a hotel and ate at the only place open late at night, an Applebees, which was not well received by the pampered palates of the Italian contingent, but it beat not eating.

 While there were certainly some nerve-wracking moments, it was an excursion worth its while.
-While my mother and father and law have friends from Italy who have paid lots of money to go see famous sites in the US, how many people can say they’ve driven through the Rajneeshee ranch, and down the Muddy Creek Road to the Painted Hills.
+My mother and father and law have friends from Italy who have paid lots of money to go see famous sites in the US, but how many people can say they’ve driven through the Rajneeshee ranch, and down the Muddy Creek Road to the Painted Hills?
 Not a bad day at all.